By the way, if you love exploring nature with your kids, you might love these ideas:

 1. Take Along Guides

-We love these guides!
-Find out why: Exploring Nature with Kids: Take-Along Guides.
+Find out more here: Exploring Nature with Kids: Take-Along Guides.

 2. Pocket Nature Guides